 Ending a relationship is never easy because it ends a whole stage of your life where you’d someone to share your happiness, your sorrows, and your fears.

-Losing a relationship can heightened feelings of rejection and guilt.
+Losing a relationship can elevate feelings of rejection and guilt.
 A broken heart and emotional pain can negatively affect physical and mental health.

-It’s totally OK to be sad.
+It’s OK to be sad.

 Let your emotions come through because they’re real.
-But don’t wallow in self-pity forever.
-Understand that there will be a process of getting over it.
-It could take a week, or a couple months — depends on you.
+But don’t lurch in self-pity forever.
+Understand that there’ll be a process of getting over it.
+It could take a week, or a couple of months — depends on you.
 But here’s the thing — life goes on.

 Surround yourself with loved ones.
 Make sure your friends and family know what happened, and ask them to be a support system for you, to help you through this difficult time.

-Life has just begun!
+Life has just begun.